willstMSFT/microsoft-365-docs/microsoft-365/commerce/licenses/downloads-faq1.md

 If you need additional assistance with troubleshooting technical issues during product installation, you can reach the appropriate Microsoft Technical Support by [creating a technical support case](https://support.serviceshub.microsoft.com/supportforbusiness/create).

+## Get support

+This section provides information about support options for downloaded products and how to get volume licensing support.

-## Get technical support for downloaded products
+### Technical support for downloaded products

 Microsoft doesn't provide technical support as part of volume licensing purchases.
 For technical support specific to the activation or installation of products bought through volume licensing, customers must use other support options.